appnetwise/anw-k8s/README.md

 This repository contains a set of Terraform modules organized into a root module and several child modules.

-The root module provides common infrastructure components and configurations,
+The root module provides common infrastructure components and configurations.

 which are utilized by the child modules to create specific resources.